simplecomplex/inspect/README.md

 #### Used in - *extended by* - Drupal ####

 The backbone of the [Drupal Inspect module](https://drupal.org/project/inspect) is SimpleComplex Inspect.
 The Drupal module (D7 as well as D8) extends Inspect to accomodate to the context - that is: uses Drupal's APIs and features when it makes sense.
-Thus the Drupal module is an example of specializing contextually, by overriding attributes, methods and defaults.

 ### MIT licensed ###